ry4nwong/WorkoutTracker/README.md

   - Filter workouts by date and volume.

 - **API Endpoints**
-  - RESTful API for all CRUD operations on users and workouts.
+  - GraphQL API for all CRUD operations on users and workouts.

 - **Testing and Debugging**
   - Unit tests for Spring Boot service and controller layers.
-  - Integration tests for API endpoints.
   - Full code coverage verified through reports with JaCoCo for code reliability.

 - **Progress Tracking**